William Henry Thorman: Rugby career

-Thorman first came to note as a rugby player when he was selected for the Cambridge University team, though he never played in The Varsity Match so did not win a sporting blue for rugby.
+Thorman first came to note as a rugby player when he was selected for the Cambridge University team, and won a blue playing in the Varsity match against Oxford in the 1890/1891 season.
 Having just finished his time at Cambridge, he was invited to join Bill Maclagan's British Isles team on a tour of South Africa.
 Thorman played in all six of the first encounters against regional and invitational teams, all wins for the tourists.
-But after the match against Port Elizabeth on 25 July, Thorman played no further games in the twenty match tour, including all three Test matches against the South Africans.
-This was because he suffered a knee injury.
+But after the match against Port Elizabeth on 25 July, Thorman broke a bone in his foot and played no further games in the twenty match tour, including all three Test matches against the South Africans.

 On returning to Britain, Thorman joined St. Thomas' Hospital Football Club, the hospital where he was a Clinical Assistant.
 Thorman was captain of St. Thomas' for three seasons, from 1892 through to 1895.
 In 1894 while still representing St. Thomas, he was chosen to join invitational touring side, Barbarian F.C.